**Alt text:** A person using a calculator while working on financial papers at a desk, with a pen and a smartphone nearby.

 3. The Little Tool That Could (and Did)

-At first glance, Q-Flex looks almost too simple to be extreme.
+At first glance, Q-Flex looks almost too simple to be revolutionary.
 But therein lies its genius.
 Unlike bulky massage chairs or overpriced percussive tools, Q-Flex:

 • Requires no batteries or charging